-Inspection of School Property (BOE Policy 4.2.5 & 4.8.3); and
+Inspection of School Property (BOE Policy 4.2.5 & 4.8.3); and b.
+To document receipt of the code of conduct with his/her signature.

 School Attendance: (BOE Policy 6.1 and Early Warning Truancy prevention Program and Driver's License and Learner's Permit Notice (included herein)).